OffchainLabs/genesis-file-generator/README.md

 Each option generates a genesis.json file in `genesis/genesis.json`.

-To calculate the BlockHash and SendRoot, run the genesis-generator tool from the Nitro node image separately:
+To calculate the BlockHash and SendRoot, run the genesis-generator tool from the Nitro node image separately.
+Keep in mind that the minimum nitro version supported is `v3.10.0`, although it's recommended to use the [latest nitro version](https://github.com/OffchainLabs/nitro/releases/latest) available.
+Additionally, the nitro version used to calculate these hashes must be the same version used when initializing the chain.

 ```shell
 NITRO_NODE_IMAGE=offchainlabs/nitro-node:vX.Y.Z-abcdef